Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Hyper-K ahler components

 \section{Hyper-K\"ahler components}

-We are now able to state and prove our main theorem: \begin{The} For a real projective structure $P$ on a Riemann surface there exists a $6g-6$-dimensional manifold $\mathcal M_P$ of real holomorphic sections of the Deligne-Hitchin moduli space.
+We are now able to state and prove our main theorem: \begin{theorem} For a real projective structure $P$ on a Riemann surface there exists a $6g-6$-dimensional manifold $\mathcal M_P$ of real holomorphic sections of the Deligne-Hitchin moduli space.
 Moreover, $\mathcal M_P$ is equipped with a hyper-K\"ahler metric.

 There exists a neighbourhood $\mathcal U$ of $s_P\in\mathcal M_P$, such that every section $s\in\mathcal U$ gives rise to a solution of the self-duality equation away from a singularity set $S$.
-The set $S$ is given by a collection of smooth simple curves in $\Sigma$ which are homotopic to the singular curves of the constant curvature -1 metric associated to $P.$ \end{The} \begin{proof} The first part of the theorem is an application of \cite[Theorem 3.3]{HKLR} using Theorem \ref{the:normal}: it remains to show that the induced hyper-K\"ahler metric is positive definite.
-This follows from the computation in the proof of Lemma \ref{lem:ts}, i.e., from the sign in \eqref{eq:nilsign}.
+The set $S$ is given by a collection of smooth simple curves in $\Sigma$ which are homotopic to the singular curves of the constant curvature -1 metric associated to $P.$ \end{theorem} \begin{proof} The first part of the theorem is an application of \cite[Theorem 3.3]{HKLR} using Theorem \ref{the:normal}: it remains to show that the induced hyper-K\"ahler metric is positive definite.
+Since our construction is local it is sufficient to compute the induced bilinear form at a grafting section.
+By Theorem \ref{the:normal} and its proof, a complex tangent vector $X$ to the space of holomorphic sections at the grafting section is given by